alegrigoriev/py-vss/README.md

 `is_locked(self)`, `is_binary(self)`, `is_latest_only(self)`, `is_shared(self)`, `is_checked_out(self)`
 - return `True` or `False`, depending on flag set in the header.

+`build_revisions(self, data:bytes)`
+- internal method to make a revision array by calling `vss_file_revision_factory` function for each revision record (log entry).
+`data` if the final data blob.
+The function returns the resulting data blob for the very first revision (possibly at the branch point).

+`get_revision(self, version:int)`
+- returns a vss_revision object for the given version number.
+If the version number is out of bounds, it raises `ArgumentOutOfRangeException` exception.
+If the version number precedes the branching point, it opens the branch parent file and forwards the call to that file.

 ## File `VSS/vss_item.py`

 The file contains classes to represent logical items: projects (directories) and files in those